-It’s been one year since a bipartisan coalition of lawmakers passed and Governor Baker signed a law updating Massachusetts’ existing non-discrimination statutes to protect transgender people from discrimination in public accommodations—places like restaurants, retail shops and hospitals.
+It’s been two years since a bipartisan coalition of lawmakers passed and Governor Baker signed a law updating Massachusetts’ existing nondiscrimination statutes to protect transgender people from discrimination in public accommodations—places like restaurants, retail shops and hospitals.

 Now, transgender Bay Staters like Leea are working hard to uphold it.

 That’s because almost immediately after the law took effect on October 1, 2016, opponents of equality succeeded in collecting the small number of signatures required to put the law up for a public vote.
-That means a question requiring voters to affirm or repeal the law will appear on the 2018 general election ballot.
+That means a question requiring voters to affirm or repeal the law will appear on the general election ballot this November.

 Leea says this law has transformed her life, and she would be shocked if it was repealed.
 She recalls the anxiety she used to experience when she was out in public before these protections were in place.